Digitex City (DGTX) Price Tops $0.0135

-Digitex City (CURRENCY:DGTX) traded flat against the dollar during the twenty-four hour period ending at 17:00 PM Eastern on January 17th.
-During the last week, Digitex City has traded flat against the dollar.
-One Digitex City coin can now be bought for about $0.0135 or 0.00000057 BTC on major cryptocurrency exchanges.
-Digitex City has a total market cap of $12.57 million and approximately $2.07 million worth of Digitex City was traded on exchanges in the last 24 hours.
+Digitex City (CURRENCY:DGTX) traded flat against the dollar during the 1-day period ending at 8:00 AM Eastern on January 23rd.
+In the last week, Digitex City has traded flat against the dollar.
+Digitex City has a market capitalization of $12.57 million and approximately $2.07 million worth of Digitex City was traded on exchanges in the last 24 hours.
+One Digitex City coin can now be purchased for about $0.0135 or 0.00000057 BTC on popular exchanges.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.